Britain's exit from the European Union (Brexit) Notice

 • By using our websites or applications you agree that cookies may be forwarded from the relevant website or application to your computer or device

-• The cookie will enable us to know that you have visited the website or application before and will identify We may also use the cookie to prevent fraud
+• The cookie will enable us to know that you have visited the website or application before and will identify you.
+We may also use the cookie to prevent fraud

 • For more information refer to our Cookie policy